Average Weather at Stockton Metropolitan Airport California, United States

 This section discusses the wide-area hourly average wind vector (speed and direction) at 10 meters above the ground.
 The wind experienced at any given location is highly dependent on local topography and other factors, and instantaneous wind speed and direction vary more widely than hourly averages.

-The average hourly wind speed at Stockton Metropolitan Airport experiences mild seasonal variation over the course of the year.
+The average hourly wind speed at Stockton Metropolitan Airport experiences significant seasonal variation over the course of the year.

 Average Wind Speed